 - DNA sample

 Individuals who fail to comply with the state’s sex offender registry laws are subject to additional criminal penalties, including felony charges and imprisonment.

 If you are facing criminal charges for sexual assault or misconduct, you need an attorney on your side who knows how to defend against the most serious types of criminal charges and who has a proven track record of success.

 Don’t Let Your Future Be Dictated By Missouri’s Sex Offender Registry Laws

-Call a lawyer or contact our firm online to discuss your case and to learn more about your options.
+Call me at 314-786-3522 or contact our firm online to discuss your case and to learn more about your options.
 We accept most major credit cards and have Spanish translation services available.